RickStrahl/Westwind.Scripting/README.md

 * `CompileClassToType()`
 * `CompileAssembly()`

-These provide either quick compilation for later use, or direct type or assembly instantiation for immediate on the fly execution.
+These `CompileXXX()` methods provide compilation only without execution and create an instance, type or assembly respectively.
+You can cache these in your application for later re-use and **much faster execution**.

+Use these methods if you need to repeatedly execute the same code and when performance is important as using re-used cached instances is an order of magnitude faster than using the `ExecuteXXX()` methods repeatedly.

 ### ScriptParser: C# Template Script Expansion
 Script Templating using a *Handlebars* like syntax that can expand **C# expressions** and **C# structured code** in text templates that produce transformed text output, can be achieved using the `ScriptParser` class.